 At the Site, many investigation and response action events occurred from 1999 until the signing of the ROD in 2016.
 Additional response actions followed the signing of the ROD and continued through 2018 in OUs 4 and 7.
 The general goal of the sampling investigations at OUs 4 and 7 was to provide information about the presence of LA and LA source materials at individual properties.
-Based upon that information and the response action levels detailed in the Libby Asbestos Site Residential/Commercial Action Level and Clearance Criteria Technical Memorandum (EPA 2003) and amendments (EPA 2011, 2014), the Libby Asbestos Site Troy Operable Unit 07 Residential/Commercial Cleanup Criteria Specific Use Area Visible Vermiculite Action Level Technical Memorandum (DEQ 2009), and the ROD (EPA 2016), EPA was able to categorize each property and determine the appropriate level of response.
-The activities associated with investigations and response actions within OUs 4 and 7 are detailed in the RI reports (CDM Smith 2014, Tetra Tech 2014) and the RACR (CDM Smith 2019a).
+Based upon that information and the response action levels detailed in the Libby Asbestos Site

+Residential/Commercial Action Level and Clearance Criteria Technical Memorandum (EPA 2003) and amendments (EPA 2011, 2014), the Libby Asbestos Site Troy Operable Unit 07 Residential/Commercial Cleanup Criteria Specific Use Area Visible Vermiculite Action Level Technical Memorandum (DEQ 2009), and the ROD (EPA 2016), EPA was able to categorize each property and determine the appropriate level of response based on the current and reasonably anticipated future use.
+The activities associated with investigations and response actions within OUs 4 and 7 are detailed in the RI reports (CDM Smith 2014, Tetra Tech 2014) and the RACR (CDM Smith 2020a).